 This week’s story was submitted by Clare of DestroyedRazors.com.
 She was diagnosed with Major Depression, Panic Disorder, and Generalized Anxiety Disorder while simultaneously fighting an addiction to self-harm.
 As her tag line says, Her blog is For fighters, survivors, addicts, loners, the hopeless, the hopeful and all those in between.

 If you’d love to contribute and share your story on Mental health Friday, I’d love to have you.
 You can contact me on My email address: firstname.lastname@example.org.
+Facebook page: Words of a random.
 Image credit: HealthyPlace.com